Cutting back vegetation

 Widening and improving path surfaces

 Paths can get very narrow and difficult.
 Widening a path involves using azads, spades and mattocks.
-On steep hillsides paths can become unstable, so we put in wooden revetment to hold up the edge.
+On steep hillsides paths can become unstable, so we put in a wooden revetment to hold up the edge.
 A favourite job is uncovering ancient causey stones that have been covered by grass.

 This path is above Sandy Brook at Barkisland.